SteveLauC/Notes/database/CMU15-445-2022-fall/letcure8_B+Tree_indexes.md

 1. Properties of a B+Tree

    1. It is perfectly balanced (All the leaf nodes are in the same level)
-   2. Every node other than root is half full (i.e., amount of keys range: `[M/2, M-1]`)
+   2. Every node other than root is at least half full (i.e., amount of keys range: `[M/2, M-1]`)
    3. Every internal node with `k` keys has `k+1` non-null children
    4. When used as an index:
       1. Every node is an array of key-value pairs.
-      2. The keys are derived from the attributes that the index is based on
+      2. The keys are derived from the attributes that the index is based on(search key)
-      3. The values will differ based on whehter this is a internal node or leaf node.
+      3. The values will differ based on whehter it is a internal node or leaf node.
-      4. The array is (usually) kept in order.
+      4. The array is (usually) kept in order (for binary search)

 2. What should be stored in the leaf node: